 Upon initiation, CFQuant first receives input from the user (see Initiation screen).
-Aside from the images, this input also includes the approximate arrangement of the colonies.
-For this software, the colonies should be arranged in a grid of rows and columns, as described in the Image requirements.
+This includes the images, and in arrangement-based detection, this input also includes the approximate arrangement of the colonies.
+For arrangement-based detection, the colonies should be arranged in a grid of rows and columns, as described in the Image requirements.
 The user can also select between the two work modes of the software.